xiaohaoChen/rrc_detection/README.md

    For testing a model you trained, you show modify the path in `rrc_test.py`.

 ### Acknowledge
-Thanks to Wei Liu, we have benifited a lot from his previous work [SSD (Single Shot Multibox Detector)](https://github.com/weiliu89/caffe/tree/ssd).
+Thanks to Wei Liu, we have benifited a lot from his previous work [SSD (Single Shot Multibox Detector)](https://arxiv.org/abs/1512.02325) and his [code](https://github.com/weiliu89/caffe/tree/ssd).